worldbank/stata-tables/README.md

 ### xml_tab

 *xml_tab*, by Zurab Sajaia and Michael Lokshin, was for many years a good go-to command for exporting regression results to Excel.
 It has a syntax that could be reasonably minimized to a reasonable set of options to get what was basically a useable table.
+I

-However, *xml_tab* has fallen a bit out of date.
-Due to Office updates, it seems to sometimes create unreadable files for some versions of Microsoft Excel, which is kind of the point.
+However, due to Office updates, it seems to sometimes create unreadable files for some versions of Microsoft Excel, which is kind of the point.
 It was a sufficient hack to rename the file to .xls to make the underlying XML readable before, but now this doesn't seem to work on every machine.

 ### outwrite